JJShi92/RTEMS-Resource-Synchronization-Protocols/README.md

 ## Test suites:
 Test suites for DPCP and MPCP on RTEMS-5.3 can be found in `protocol_test` inside the `RTEMS-5_3` folder.

+## Formal Verification:
+Verifications are provided for both DPCP and MPCP in the `RTEMS-5_3/verifications` directory.